mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

         <td><b>autoIndexingEnabled</b></td>
         <td>boolean</td>
         <td>
-          Deprecated: This flag is not supported anymore.
           Flag that indicates whether autopilot mode for Performance Advisor is enabled.
-The default is false.<br/>
+The default is false.
+DEPRECATED: This flag is no longer supported.<br/>
         </td>
         <td>false</td>
       </tr><tr>